5 ways to be a savvy streetwise student

 Travelling on public transport is a cheap way to get around.

-In most cities students get discount too.
+In most cities, students get a discount too.
 For example in London students get an extra 30% off travel.

 When travelling during rush hour, public transport can become especially busy so stay vigilant.
 Rush hours are normally between 7:30-9:30am and 5-7pm, when people are travelling to and from work.